luksfarris/luksfarris.github.io/docs/_posts/2025-09-12-algorithms.md

 #### Dijkstra's Algorithm (Shortest Path)

 Started from the previous code, implemented in 25 minutes and 22 seconds.
-The time complexity here is $\mathcal{O}(n^2)$ since every node may be looking at every other node on a fully connected graph.
+The time complexity for Dijkstra is $\mathcal{O}(E \log V)$ since we visit every edge once and track the vertices in a hashmap.
 This implementation will only work on acyclic graphs, and it will break if the graph is too large, due to the python recursion limit.

 ```python